There is always lots going on at Laughton J&I - for the most up to date news please see our twitter feed.

 The school has voted!
 In a true deomcracy, the children independently voted for their peers and the school council for this year have been elected.
 Thanks to Mrs Brammer for organising and Y5 volunteers for supporting.
 See the pupil voice page for full details of our school council members.
-School council are currently exploring how they can run a 'snack shack' every playtime to sell healthy snacks in school.
-More info to follow!
+School council are now running a 'snack shack' every playtime to sell healthy snacks in school.

-Our new playground buddies, the 'Ultimate Upstanders' have been selected by the teaching staff.
+Our playground buddies, the 'Ultimate Upstanders' have been selected by the teaching staff.
 They have received training from Ann Foxley-Johnson.
 Well done Atiph, Etienne, Emily, Tillie, Olivia and Finlay.
-We are about to order their t-shirts and then we will be training up some Y4s to help!
+We have ordered their t-shirts and then we will be training up some Y4s to help!

 A huge congratulations to our House Captains in Y5.
-The school has voted and our new House Captains are: Lily, Tillie, Eva and Shayla.
+The school has voted and our House Captains are: Lily, Tillie, Eva and Shayla.
 Well done girls!

 If you were unable to attend any of the open days held earlier this year, but would still like to visit, please speak to the office and they will arrange a suitable date and time.

 The playground markings are now on the KS2 and Foundation playgrounds.
 KS1 will have additional equipment and outdoor learning areas now that the new fence has been erected.
 We are looking forward to taking our learning outside as often as possible.
 We took part in the National Outdoor Learning day on 12th October.

 Food Education Trust

 We have received a £200 grant from the Food Education Trust which we used to buy equipment for our new after school cooking club.
 Very exciting!

 Some of our fabulous children have been involved in a fundraising drive for the Bluebell Wood Charity located in South Anston.
 The three girls walked (with their parents) up Mount Snowdon on Sunday 27th August.
 Everyone at school is incredibly proud of their resilience.
 They have been strong ambassadors for the school.
 Well done!